FAQs & POLICIES

 Payment Policy: All services under $150 must be paid in full up front in order to secure booking.
-A 50% deposit may be used as a downpayment to secure booking for all services $150 or over.
-The final 50% must be paid upon completion of the service in order to receive the final product.
+A $100 deposit may be used as a downpayment to secure booking for all services $150 or over.
+50% of the total amount (minus the deposit) must be paid upon delivery of the manuscript to me and the final 50% must be paid upon completion of the service in order to receive the final product.
 All payments are only accepted through PayPal.
 An invoice will be sent via email for each booked service.

 Pricing: For larger critiques, my prices are based on the final word count of your manuscript.

 Word Count Policy: When booking, I will ask you for your total word count in order to invoice you.
 It's okay to make an estimate, but please understand that if your manuscript falls below your estimate, you will still be expected to pay for the word count you gave at booking.
 If your word count is more than estimated, you will need to pay the difference on the final invoice.

 Example: If you book a full critique at 50,000 but you submit it to me and it's only 40,000, you will still be expected to pay for a 50k critique.
 If you book a full critique at 50K and you submit your manuscript at 70K, you will simply pay for the additional words on your final invoice.